espruino/BangleApps/apps/gpssetup/README.md

 ## Settings

-The Settings App enables you set the options below for the GPS.
+The Settings App enables you set the options below.
 Either start the App from the launcher or go to Settings, select App/Widgets and then 'GPS Setup'.

-When you exit the setup App the settings will be stored in the gpssetup.settings.json file; the GPS will be switched on and the necessary commands sent to the GPS to configure it.
+When you exit the setup app, the settings will be stored in the gpssetup.settings.json file, the GPS will be switched on and the necessary commands sent to the GPS to configure it.
 The GPS is then powered off.
-The GPS configuration is stored in the GPS non-volatile memory so that next time the GPS is powered on they are used.
-These settings will remain and impact every app that uses the GPS.
+The GPS configuration is stored in the GPS non-volatile memory so that next time the GPS is powered, that configuration is used.
+These settings will remain for all apps that use the GPS.

 - Power Mode:

    - SuperE - the factory default setup for the GPS.
 The recommended power saving mode.
+If you need frequent (every second) updates on position, then this is the mode for you.

    - PSMOO - On/Off power saving mode.
 Configured by interval and search time.
 Choose this mode if you are happy to get a GPS